An automatic system to detect equivalence between iterative algorithms: Algorithm conjugation

 \item Suppose $D$ is invertible.
 Then the transfer function $\hat H'(z)$ of $\C_{[n]}\mathcal{A}$ satisfies $\hat H'(z) = \hat H^{-1}(z)$.

 \end{enumerate}

 \end{corollary}

-\paragraph{Proximal gradient} Now we can revisit algorithms \ref{algo11} and \ref{algo12} and show that they are conjugate.
-The transfer functions of algorithms \ref{algo11} and \ref{algo12} are computed as $\hat H_{14}(z)$ and $\hat H_{15}(z)$ below.
+\paragraph{Proximal gradient} Now we can revisit \cref{algo11,algo12} and show that they are conjugate.
+The transfer functions of \cref{algo11,algo12} are computed as $\hat H_{14}(z)$ and $\hat H_{15}(z)$ below.
 Note that the state-space realizations are written in terms of (sub)gradients.
 From \cref{coro1}, they are conjugate with respect to the second oracle.

-\paragraph{DR and Chambolle-Pock} Another important example is the relation between DR (algorithm \ref{algo7}) and the primal-dual optimization method proposed by Chambolle and Pock (algorithm \ref{algo14}~\cites{chambolle2011first}{o2018equivalence}).
-Note that algorithm \ref{algo7} is parameterized by parameter $t$ and algorithm \ref{algo14} is parameterized by parameters $\tau$ and $\sigma$.
-The transfer functions of algorithms \ref{algo7} and \ref{algo14} are provided below as $\hat H_{10}(z)$ and $\hat H_{16}(z)$ respectively.
-By \cref{coro1}, we know that they are conjugate with respect to the second oracle if $\tau = t$ and $\sigma = 1/t$.
-So DR and the Chambolle-Pock method (when the parameter value $\tau = t$ and $\sigma = 1/t$) are conjugate.
-We will say more about how to discover the correct parameter restriction in section \ref{package}.
+\paragraph{DR and Chambolle-Pock} Another important example is the relation between DR (\cref{algo7}) and the primal-dual optimization method proposed by Chambolle and Pock (\cref{algo14}~\cites{chambolle2011first}{o2018equivalence}).
+Note that \cref{algo7} has parameter $t$ and linear operator $L$, and \cref{algo14} has parameters $\tau$ and $\sigma$ and linear operator $M$.
+Let $M = L$ so that \cref{algo7,algo14} solve the same problem.
+Further suppose that $M$ is invertible and $MM^T = \delta I$ for any $\delta > 0$.
+By \cref{coro1}, we know that they are conjugate with respect to the second oracle if $\tau = t$ and $\sigma = 1/(\delta t)$.
+So DR and the Chambolle-Pock method (when the parameter value $\tau = t$ and $\sigma = 1/(\delta t)$) are conjugate.
+The transfer functions of \cref{algo7,algo14} are provided below as $\hat H_{10}(z)$ and $\hat H_{16}(z)$ respectively.
+We will say more about how to discover the correct parameter restriction in \cref{package}.

+In order to test equivalence, all algorithms must use the same set of oracles.
+This requirement becomes tricky when algorithms are written in terms of an argmin: what is the oracle?
+To resolve this issue, we compute the state-space realization of every algorithm in this section using the subgradient as the oracle.
+All these subgradient oracles are associated with proximal operators, and so they are unique-valued, even though subgradients are generally set-valued: the input-output pairs match those returned by the proximal operator.
+(These subgradient oracles are used for the analysis but need not be computed explicitly.)

-The fixed points of an algorithm and its conjugate are related as stated in \cref{prop14}. \begin{proposition} If an algorithm $\mathcal{A}$ converges to a fixed point $(y[\kappa]^\star, y[\bar{\kappa}]^\star, u[\kappa]^\star, u[\bar{\kappa}]^\star, x^\star)$, then its conjugate $\mathcal{B}= \C_{\kappa}\mathcal A$ converges to fixed point $(u[\kappa]^\star, y[\bar{\kappa}]^\star, y[\kappa]^\star, u[\bar{\kappa}]^\star, x^\star)$. \end{proposition} For simplicity, detailed proof is provided in \cref{apd5}.
+The fixed points of an algorithm and its conjugate are related as stated in \cref{prop14}. \begin{proposition} If an algorithm $\mathcal{A}$ converges to a fixed point $(y[\kappa]^\star, y[\bar{\kappa}]^\star, u[\kappa]^\star, u[\bar{\kappa}]^\star, x^\star)$, then its conjugate $\C_{\kappa}\mathcal A$ converges to fixed point $(u[\kappa]^\star, y[\bar{\kappa}]^\star, y[\kappa]^\star, u[\bar{\kappa}]^\star, x^\star)$. \end{proposition} For simplicity, detailed proof is provided in \cref{proof-conjugation}.
 Intuitively, as we invert the input-output map of $u[\kappa]$ and $y[\kappa]$, the corresponding parts in the fixed point are also inverted.

 \begin{proposition} Suppose algorithm $\mathcal{A}$ has state-space realization $(A, B, C, D)$, where $D_{ii} \neq 0$ and $D_{jj} \neq 0$.
 Then $\C_i\C_j\mathcal{A} = \C_j\C_i\mathcal{A} = \C_{\{ij\}}\mathcal{A}$. \end{proposition}